emilyriederer/Rtistic/README.md

 The following files are available in the `scratchpad/` directory to help with the design process:

-- `css-demo.Rmd`: An RMarkdown document with an in-line CSS chunk.
+- `rmd-theme-demo.Rmd`: An RMarkdown document with an in-line CSS chunk.
 Ultimately, CSS will be moved to a separate file for your final theme package, but having it embedded in the document allows for fast and transparent iteration to see the effects of different options
 - `gg-theme-demo.Rmd`: An RMarkdown document with dummy data and `ggplot2` with a lot of theme options.
 The current ggplot is pretty ugly, but this is an attempt to provide a near one-stop-shop overview into `ggplot2` theme options that participants can manipulate